Diagnosis

 During the exam, your physician or dentist may:

-• Use a lighted instrument to check your tongue and mouth
+• Use a lighted instrument to check your tongue and mouth.

-• Ask you to move your tongue around in various positions
+• Ask you to move your tongue around in various positions.

-• Check for signs of infection, such as fever or swollen lymph nodes in the neck
+• Check for signs of infection, such as fever or swollen lymph nodes in the neck.

 Treatment

-• Vitamin B supplementation, in some cases
+• Vitamin B or zinc.

 Lifestyle and home remedies